world-class/REPL/websites/README.md

 - [pCloud](https://www.pcloud.com) - **10GB Free**. *"pCloud is the secure cloud storage, where you can store, share and work on all your files.
 You can access them on any device, anywhere you go!"*
 - [Sync](https://www.sync.com) - **5 GB of secure file storage with basic sharing features**.
 2048-bit RSA, SSL/TLS encryption, end-to-end encryption, 30 days version history, restore & rewind, password protected sharing, remote device lockout.
 - [WeTransfer](https://wetransfer.com) - Free: Send up to **2GB** with **7 days** file expiration.

+## Gantt charts
+- [Teamgantt](https://teamgantt.com) - *"TeamGantt is the refreshing solution that brings project scheduling software online.
+You can now plan and manage your projects with this super-easy-to-use gantt software.
+Inviting your co-workers, teammates, and friends to view and edit your gantt chart is simple and fun."*

 ## Image hosting
 - [500px](https://web.500px.com) - Primarily used to showcase photography.